rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### USB3

-For USB3 an [Inateck KT4006 PCI-E](https://www.inateck.com/inateck-kt4006-dual-port-usb-3-0-pci-express-card-20-pin-connector-no-power-connection.html) card is used which works ootb.
-The internal Renesas USB3 chip can be activated using GenericUSBXHCI.kext, but it causes a problem on shutdown (unwanted restart).
+For USB3 an [Inateck KT4006 PCI-E](https://www.inateck.com/inateck-kt4006-dual-port-usb-3-0-pci-express-card-20-pin-connector-no-power-connection.html) card (FL1100) is used which works ootb.
+The internal NEC/Renesas USB3.0 controller doesn't work on Big Sur and is disabled in bios.

 ---